 Long-Term Equity Incentives.
 The Company's Long-Term Equity Incentive Program serves to reward executive performance that successfully executes the Company's long-term business strategy and builds stockholder value.
 The program allows for the awarding of options and stock appreciation rights, restricted stock and performance units.
 The Long-Term Equity Incentive Program encourages participants to focus on long-term Company performance and provides an opportunity for executive officers and certain designated key employees to increase their ownership stake in the Company through grants of the Company's Class A Common Stock.
-The Company maintains the Hub Group, Inc. 1996 Long-Term Incentive Plan, 1997 Long-Term Incentive Plan, 1999 Long-Term Incentive Plan and the Hub Group, Inc. 2002 Long-Term Incentive Plan.
+The Company maintains the Hub Group, Inc. 2002 Long-Term Incentive Plan.

 The Company has historically made an annual grant of restricted stock to its executive officers.
 Starting with the December 2005 grant, our Compensation Committee agreed to keep the number of shares generally fixed for three years so that executives, like stockholders, will be directly impacted by changes in our stock price.
-This three year cycle expired at the end of 2008.
-For 2009, the number of shares of restricted stock granted was determined with the help of our outside compensation consultant and was designed to be competitive using general market data and the Compensation Peer Group.
-As 2011 was the third year of this three year cycle, our Compensation Committee granted the named executive officers the same number of shares of restricted stock as the prior year.
-In addition to these regular awards, Ms. Pizzuto received a restricted stock grant worth approximately \$55,000 and Mr. Mark Yeager received a restricted stock grant worth approximately \$50,000 for work on the Mode acquisition.
-Mr. Maltby also received a restricted stock grant worth approximately \$100,000 in recognition of his additional responsibilities overseeing Hub's truck brokerage business.
-For grants made in 2007 and prior years, the restricted stock vests over a period of three years.
-For grants made in 2008 and later years, the restricted stock vests over a period of five years.
+This initial three year cycle expired at the end of 2008.
+For 2009, we reset the number of shares of restricted stock granted and generally held this number for three years.
+In 2012, we started a new three year cycle.
+For 2012, the number of shares of restricted stock was determined with the help of our outside compensation consultant and was designed to be competitive using general market data and the Compensation Peer Group.
+Our restricted stock grants for employees vest over five years.

-In 2011, our Compensation Committee delegated to our Chief Executive Officer the ability to grant \$1,000,000 of restricted stock to non-executive officers each year.
-Our Chief Executive Officer grants this stock from time to time to new hires or in connection with a promotion or outstanding performance by current employees.
+In 2012, our Compensation Committee delegated to our Chief Executive Officer the ability to grant up to 50,000 shares of restricted stock to non-executive officers each year.
+Our Chief Executive Officer grants this stock from time to new hires or in connection with a promotion or outstanding performance by current employees.
 The Company has not granted any stock options since 2003.